AdaCore/spark2014/lrm/source/subprograms.rst

 .. centered:: **Legality Rules**

 #.
 Every ``input`` and ``output`` of a ``dependency_relation`` of a Depends
-   aspect of a subprogram is a state abstraction, a whole object (not part of a containing object) or a formal parameter of the subprogram.
+   aspect of a subprogram denotes a state abstraction, an entire variable or a formal parameter of the subprogram.

    .. ifconfig:: Display_Trace_Units